gomorpheus/morpheus-docs/integration_guides/Clouds/openstack/getting_started.rst

 OpenStack Clouds are very easy to integrate with |morpheus|.
 First, go to the ``Infrastructure > Clouds`` section and click :guilabel:`+ ADD`.
 Select OpenStack to begin the integration process, most branded flavors of OpenStack will work with this Cloud selection as well.

+..
+WARNING:: Support for OpenStack v2 Identity API has been removed in v5.3.3

 .. include:: /integration_guides/Clouds/base_options.rst

 Details
 ```````

 IDENTITY API URL
-  v2.0 or v3 Identity endpoint.
+  v3 Identity endpoint.
 DOMAIN ID
   For `Default` domains, Default can be used.
 For other domain the Domain ID must be entered, not the Domain Name.
 PROJECT